Oct. 8, 2003

 Signed prior to flight by European Central Bank President Willem Duisenberg, the banknotes were marked by Frank De Winne onboard the space station with the official ISS and Odissea mission ink stamps.
 Following their return to Earth, the notes and coins were further certified as having flown by De Winne.

 "I am honored to be part of this initiative," De Winne said, adding that the effort was "a contribution helping students to develop their knowledge of space activities and to build the European space community of the future."

-The Euro From Space initiative is part of a campaign to raise money for ESA's ISS Education Fund, established to encourage students from its 15 member states to study, understand and support science and technology by tapping into the excitement of space exploration.
+The "Euro From Space" initiative is part of a campaign to support ESA's ISS Education Fund, which was founded to encourage students from the agency's 15 member states to study, understand and support science and technology by tapping into the excitement of space exploration.

-"I hope these coins and banknotes will subsequently raise a substantial sum, to be used for educational purposes, since education is the key to our future," said Duisenberg.
+"I hope these coins and banknotes will subsequently raise a substantial sum — to be used for educational purposes, since education is the key to our future," said Duisenberg.

-On October 31, the top 18 donors will each receive from ESA and the European Central Bank one of the euro sets taken to the ISS, in the following order:
+On Oct.
+31, the top 18 donors will each receive from ESA and the European Central Bank one of the euro sets taken to the ISS, in the following order:

 "The first euro sets to have travelled in space are unique symbols of the importance for Europe of investing in the education of its youth," said Jörg Feustel-Büechl, Director of the ESA Human Spaceflight Directorate.

 Visit the European Space Agency website for the official rules or to make a donation to the ISS Education Fund.